Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Experiments

+As shown in Table~\ref{tab:duke_Dataset}, our approach based on Resnet backbones outperforms most of other state-of-the-art algorithms except a slightly lower performance than PCB-RPP~\cite{sun2018beyond}.
+But it has been proven that our framework with RPP in Table~\ref{table2} has better performance than PCB-RPP.

-As shown in Table~\ref{tab:duke_Dataset}, our algorithm performs better in general except a slightly lower rank-1 recognition rate compared to SVDNet~\cite{SVDNET/SunZDW17}.
+Only using GoogLeNet as backbone, our model's performance can beat other methods listed above SVDNet~\cite{SVDNET/SunZDW17} except a slightly lower rank-1 recognition rate compared to SVDNet~\cite{SVDNET/SunZDW17}.
 In ACRN~\cite{ACRN/SchumannS17}, the authors propose to separately learn a classifier to leverage the complementary information of attributes for better representation of the human appearance.
 The notable performance gain over ACRN~\cite{ACRN/SchumannS17} (3.6\% in rank 1 recognition rate and 4.9\% in mAP) clearly demonstrates that our approach can generate more representative appearance descriptors without the need for extra attribute annotations.
 Comparing Table~\ref{tab:duke_Dataset} with Table~\ref{tab:number_of_parts}, we can observe that our WBC model with one salient part ($L=1$ in Table~\ref{tab:number_of_parts} ) demonstrates superior performance than PAN~\cite{PAN/ZhengZY17aa}, reflecting the discriminative ability of the proposed \emph{weighted bilinear coding} model.
 The performance gain with bigger $L$ ($L=5$ in Table~\ref{tab:number_of_parts}) further validates the superiority of our salient part based representation over the global parameter aligned deep features utilized in PAN~\cite{PAN/ZhengZY17aa}.
 Our approach achieves slightly lower rank-1 recognition performance than SVDNet~\cite{SVDNET/SunZDW17} because SVDNet adopts ResNet-50 for feature extraction, which is more powerful than GoogLeNet in our approach.